khaiwyon/materials/setting_up/additional_setup_for_windows.md

-# Setting up for Windows
+# Additional Set up for Windows

 There are additional configurations for windows: